keerthanamanivannan/Statistical-Techniques-in-Robotics/Project2/README.md

-In this assignment, algorithms for Bandit Problems were implemented.
-Bandit Problems are essentially the sequential allocation problem defined by a set of actions.
-GWM, EXP3 and UCB algorithms were implemented.
+In this assignment, algorithms for Bandit Problems like GWM, EXP3 and UCB were implemented.
+Bandit Problems are essentially the sequential allocation problem defined by a set of actions where each action provides a random reward from a probability distribution specific to that action.
+Three types of Bandits were devised: a game with constant reward, game with Gaussian reward and a game with Adversarial rewards.